Samina Ahmad

 Samina Ahmad (born 20 March 1950) is a Pakistani film and television actress, stage performer, producer, and director.
 She is one of the most popular actresses of her time and was one of the most successful actresses of the 1970s, 1980s, and 1990s.
-A veteran television actress with over 55 years of work experience in the Urdu entertainment industry, she was honoured with the Pride of Performance by the Government of Pakistan in 2011.
+A veteran television actress who has worked for over six decades in the Urdu entertainment industry, she was honoured with the Pride of Performance by the Government of Pakistan in 2011.

 Started her on-screen career in mid 1960s, Ahmad performed for many of PTV's most successful series, including Waris (1979), Aahat (1991), and Family Front (1997) for which she won PTV Award for Best Actress also.
 One of her most recent roles includes Geo TV's widely-popular four-part comedy series Kis Ki Aayegi Baraat (2009–2012) and Hum TV's acclaimed comedy drama series Suno Chanda (2018) and its sequel Suno Chanda 2 (2019).
 Ahmad further appeared in Marvel Cinematic Universe's Ms. Marvel (2022), marking her international debut.

 She married for the second time with actor Manzar Sehbai in April 2020.